ThomasDeutsch/flowcards/README.md

 # flowcard

-flowcard is about modular behaviours.<br/>
+flowcard is about modular behaviours<br/>
-"scenario-based programming" for your JS application.
+to enable "scenario-based programming" in your JS application.

 You can compare flowcards to [XState](https://github.com/davidkpiano/xstate).<br/>
 They both enable new ways to describe & model reactive systems<br/>